 puppy socialization | Fitdog Los Angeles Training, Daycare, Sports, Adventure Classes

 At Fitdog, we believe in the power of early socialization and positive reinforcement training.
 Above all, we want to help you build the foundations for a healthy life for your puppy and prepare them for life in our human world.
-From musculoskeletal development, training foundations, healthy play behavior, and potty training, we feel our program will help your puppy play, learn, and discover.
+From musculoskeletal development, training foundations, healthy play behavior, and potty training, we feel our puppy essentials program will help your puppy play, learn, and discover.

 Ultimately, we would rather see your sweet pups now, than later down the line to fix serious behavioral issues that can be costly, dangerous, and time-consuming.
 When your pup becomes a member of Fitdog, they have a second home where they can expand their learning, make lifelong doggy friends, and live an enriched, full life.